jamescopping/blank2d/README.md

 # blank2d
 2D Game Engine Java 8

-The Engine uses modified code from [link](https://github.com/divotkey/ecs)
+The Engine uses modified code from [dicotkey - java ecp repo](https://github.com/divotkey/ecs).
+The framework of the engine, components and entities is using modified code from this srouce, all other code and extentions to this is are by myself.

+I will write documentaion as the development continues